 However, LEDs are considered to be a point light source in that the light is emitted from a relatively small region.
-Thus, utilizing LEDs in troffers present various design challenges since it is desirable to control the intensity of light emitted across the length of the troffer.
-For example, it sity across the length of the troffer.
-One technique for using

-LEDs to obtain uniformly distributed light intensity across the length of the troffer is to use a large number of LEDs that are distributed throughout the troffer.
+65 Thus, utilizing LEDs in troffers present various design challenges since it is desirable to control the intensity of light emitted across the length of the troffer.
+For example, it may be desirable to have uniformly distributed light intensity across the length of the troffer.
+One technique for using LEDs to obtain uniformly distributed light intensity across the length of the troffer is to use a large number of LEDs that are distributed throughout the troffer.
 Unfortunately, this technique results in a complex troffer design and the cost of utilizing a large number of LEDs may be prohibitive.